 In addition, once foraging begins, nurse bees in the hive clean foragers each time they return.
 These strategies protect the colony from mass exposure to lethal doses of chemicals, but they do leave honey bees particularly susceptible to sub-lethal exposures to any contaminants they encounter.

 The other really important factor is the complex behaviour of honeybee colonies.
 For example, the 10,000 forager bees in a typical hive need to co-ordinate their quest for nectar – and they do this through the famed ‘waggle dance’, which communicates the flight direction and distance to sources of nectar.
 The complexity and precision of these dances is breathtaking, and success relies on the integrity of a nervous system where each synapse is crucial.
 It is no surprise then that honey bees have been shown to have a higher number of neurological receptors than other insects.

 Honey bees live and work as a colony, not as individuals; what seems to be happening is that the cumulative impact of small doses of nenoicotinoids on thousands of bees over time is affecting individual bee's ability to work and communicate effectively as part of a colony.
 Because lots of bees in each colony are behaving sub-optimally this can lead to the sudden, and devastating, outcomes that we've been witnessing in recent years.

-The Soil Association believes that there is already enough evidence to justify an immediate ban on neonicotinoids today.
+The Soil Association believes that there is already enough evidence to justify an immediate and permanent ban on neonicotinoids today.